grassroot72/fbputs/README.md

 For example: ./fbputs UTF-8-Soft-LF.txt

 You may encounter "failed to initialize the framebuffer" problem, which means you don't have the authorization to open framebuffer device.
-You can do either the followings to solve the issue:
+You can do either of the followings to solve the issue:

 (a). add your user to video group (sudo gpasswd -a <your user> video), then